reactjs/react-codemod/README.md

 npx react-codemod React-PropTypes-to-prop-types <path>
 ```

-  * In addition to running the above codemod you will also need to install the 'prop-types' NPM package.
+  * In addition to running the above codemod you will also need to install the `prop-types` NPM package.

 #### `rename-unsafe-lifecycles`

-Adds "UNSAFE_" prefix for deprecated lifecycle hooks.
+Adds `UNSAFE_` prefix for deprecated lifecycle hooks.
 (For more information about this codemod, see [React RFC #6](https://github.com/reactjs/rfcs/pull/6))

 ```sh
 npx react-codemod rename-unsafe-lifecycles <path>